Have you ever wondered how and why cats purr?

 The Healing Properties of a Purr

-Scientists have discovered that purring is a “natural healing mechanism”.
-They have discovered that wounded cats (wild and domestic) purr because it helps their bones and organs to heal.
+Scientists have discovered that purring is a “natural healing mechanism.”
+They have discovered that wounded cats (both wild and semi-domestic) purr because it helps their bones and organs to heal.
 Fascinatingly, exposure to similar sound frequencies has been shown to improve bone density in humans!
 Scientists have also learned that cats release endorphins while purring.
 Endorphins are a natural analgesic that assists to reduce pain during the healing process.

 Old wives’ tales usually have a grain of truth behind them, and most people have heard of a cat’s “nine lives.”
 There is also an old veterinary adage still repeated in veterinary schools which states, “If you put a cat and a bunch of broken bones in the same room, the bones will heal.”
 Any veterinary orthopedic surgeon will tell you how relatively easy it is to mend broken cat bones compared with dog bones which take much more effort to fix, and take longer to heal. ~ The Felid Purr: A bio-mechanical healing mechanism